-World Geography Half Year Credit .50
+World Geography Full Year Credit 1.0

-Prerequisite: US History
+Prerequisite: American History

-Examining current global issues that impact our world today, this course takes a thematic approach to understanding the development of human systems, human understanding of the world, and human social organization.
-This high school course will challenge students to develop geographic skills, including learning to interpret maps, analyze data, and compare theories.

-Offering interactive content that will grow students' understanding of the development of modern civilization and human systems-from the agricultural revolution to the technological revolution-this course encourages students to analyze economic trends as well as compare global markets and urban environments.
+This two-semester high school course challenges students to develop geographic skills, including learning to interpret maps, analyze data, and compare theories.
+The development of modern civilization and human systems-from the agricultural revolution to the technological revolution, includes a detailed study of each of the seven continents.
+This course encourages students to analyze economic trends as well as compare global markets and urban environments.